TobseF/My-PDF-Watermark/README.md

 Simple app which adds a background layer to a PDF.
 The background is loaded from a second PDF file.
-The converted PDF is saved as new file.
+The converted PDF is saved as a new file.
 Original files won't be overwritten.

 ![screenshot](docs/screenshot.png)